lfit/itpol/developer-security-hygiene.md

 You can create new identities, revoke old ones, and change which identity is your "primary" one at any time.
-Since the primary identity is shown in all GnuPG operations, you should pick a name and address that are both professional and the most likely ones to be used for PGP-enforced communication, such as your work address or the address you use for signing off on project commits.
+Since the primary identity is shown in all GnuPG operations, you should pick a name and address that are both professional and the most likely ones to be used for PGP-protected communication, such as your work address or the address you use for signing off on project commits.